Annafavaro/PARKCELEB/README.md

 ## Overview

-This work investigates the potential for early detection of Parkinson’s Disease (PD) through a longitudinal analysis of speech recordings from celebrities who publicly disclosed their diagnosis.
-Thus, we collected a novel corpus, ParkCeleb, that includes longitudinal speech data collected from 40 subjects with PD and 40 controls (CNs).
-By analyzing speech features from 10 years before to 20 years after diagnosis, we aim to uncover early speech signs of PD and monitor their evolution as the disease progresses.
+This study explores innovative methods for detecting Parkinson’s disease (PD) through speech analysis, addressing limitations in existing datasets, which often lack prodromal recordings and longitudinal data.
+To overcome these gaps, we created ParkCeleb, a novel speech corpus using recordings from 40 celebrities with PD and 40 control subjects.
+The dataset spans a period from 10 years before to 20 years after diagnosis, providing a comprehensive view of evolving speech characteristics.

 ## Objectives